 - Serve with corn chips!

-4. Recipe originally adapted from a recipe by Thomasina Miers but since updated to a recipe from a cookbook I purchased in Oaxaca, Mexico, called “Truly Mexican” by Roberto Santibanez.
+PREPARING AHEAD: What I do is make batches of the paste and have the coriander and lime chopped and ready to go.
+Then just before serving, I cut the avocados and make the guacamole – it’s very quick and there are always people willing to pitch in!
+3. Coriander/cilantro: In the video, I ground up all the coriander into the paste rather than stirring half in later.
+It doesn’t make a huge difference to flavour, it’s up to you which way you prefer.
+4. Source: Recipe originally adapted from a recipe by Thomasina Miers but since updated to a recipe from a cookbook I purchased in Oaxaca, Mexico, called “Truly Mexican” by Roberto Santibanez.
 My current bible for Mexican cooking. 🙂 Both use the same technique of an onion paste, but called for slightly different quantities and I prefer the Truly Mexican version.
+5. Nutrition per servings.

 Trying to get him into the spirit of New Years’ Eve!
 (Err….and yes, if you are looking closely you might notice the sparkly confetti is actually in the shape of Christmas trees.
 It’s all I have!)